Clip and save, folks. In a few short words, I hope to help you save hundreds, maybe thousands of dollars this year.

 FOR THE BEST INFORMATION ABOUT SUPPLEMENTAL INSURANCE OPTIONS, THE MEDICARE ADVANTAGE PROGRAM, LONG-TERM CARE ISSUES, AND A STATE-BY-STATE LIST OF KEY AGENCIES THAT CAN ANSWER SPECIFIC QUESTIONS ABOUT MEDICARE, MEDICAID, SUPPLEMENTAL COVERAGE, AND LONG-TERM CARE, GO TO KAISER FAMILY FOUNDATION.

 For generics, always check Costco first.
 I’ve saved almost 90 percent buying generics at Costco instead of chain drugstores.
-No membership necessary.
+No membership is necessary.
 If you have no Costco, check Sam’s Club.
 Always compare drug prices at companies’ Web sites.
 It takes so little time to save big bucks.

 One more thing.
 If your annual income is less than about $14,000, you’re probably eligible for free drugs from most manufacturers.
 Annual income must be at or below the federal government poverty level, a place where over 10 million seniors reside.